Flight-Free-UK/flight_free_uk_website/source/posts/safe-lgbtq-flight-free-travels.html.markdown

 ### And when it comes to travelling, not all countries are safe to visit.

 There are still many places that criminalise same sex relationships and refuse to recognise people by their gender identity, with prison sentences and in some cases even death as a result.
-It’s because of this that LGBTQ+ people may have to undertake more research than a straight cisgender person to ensure they’ll be safe to be themselves wherever they choose to travel.
+This means that LGBTQ+ people might have to undertake more research than a straight cisgender person to ensure they’ll be safe to be themselves wherever they choose to travel.

 Using the [LGBTQ+ Travel Safety Index](https://www.asherfergusson.com/lgbtq-travel-safety/), we’ve chosen five countries that are known as being the most welcoming and progressive in the world, with large Pride marches and thriving LGBTQ+ communities.